godotengine/godot-docs/classes/class_kinematicbody.rst

 Simulated Motion: When these bodies are moved manually, either from code or from an AnimationPlayer (with process mode set to fixed), the physics will automatically compute an estimate of their linear and angular velocity.
 This makes them very useful for moving platforms or other AnimationPlayer-controlled objects (like a door, a bridge that opens, etc).

-Kinematic Characters: KinematicBody also has an api for moving objects (the :ref:`move<class_KinematicBody_move>` method) while performing collision tests.
+Kinematic Characters: KinematicBody also has an API for moving objects (the :ref:`move_and_collide<class_KinematicBody_move_and_collide>` and :ref:`move_and_slide<class_KinematicBody_move_and_slide>` methods) while performing collision tests.
 This makes them really useful to implement characters that collide against a world, but that don't require advanced physics.

 Member Function Description
 ---------------------------